-Daniele Caramani is Ernst B. Haas Chair in European Governance and Politics at the Robert Schuman Centre for Advanced Research, where he directs the European Governance and Politics Programme.
+Daniele Caramani is Ernst B. Haas Chair in European Governance and Politics at the Robert Schuman Centre, where he directs the European Governance and Politics Programme.
 He is on leave from the University of Zurich where he holds the Chair of Comparative Politics.
 He holds BA and MA degrees from the University of Geneva and a PhD from the European University Institute.

 This work is complemented by research on transnational voting rights and the transformation of democratic, pluralist representation through the tension between populist nationalism and technocratic supra-national integration.
 On these topics he has co-edited volumes on Voting Rights in the Age of Globalization (Routledge, 2015) and The Technocratic Challenge to Democracy (Routledge, 2020), as well as published articles in journals such as American Political Science Review, American Journal of Political Science, West European Politics, Party Politics, Comparative European Politics, among others.